The quantities of physics in the circular motion include angular displacement, angular velocity, and angular acceleration.

 The direction of the average angular velocity = clockwise direction.

 3 o/s = … rad/s?

 b.
 Instantaneous angular speed

 The instantaneous angular velocity is often called the angular velocity.
-If only the angular velocity is mentioned then what is meant is instantaneous angular velocity.
-The magnitude of the instantaneous angular velocity = magnitude of the angular velocity during a very short time interval.
+If only the angular velocity is mentioned, then what is meant is instantaneous angular velocity.
+The magnitude of the instantaneous angular velocity = the magnitude of the angular velocity during a very short time interval.
 Mathematically:

 3. Angular acceleration (α)